 If you’ve got wee ones in tow, you’ll want to hit the Children’s Museum.
-The interactive rooms feature tons of touch-and-feel activities for babes as young at 6-months old.
-It’s a busy place, so don’t expect to have an exhibit it to yourself.
+The interactive rooms feature tons of touch-and-feel activities for babes as young as 6-months old.
+It’s a busy place, so don’t expect to have an exhibit for yourself.
 You can expect, however, for your kids to leave good and tired.

 Science Museum of Minnesota

-If you’re kids are a bit older, the Science Museum is a great way to pass a day.
+If your kids are a bit older, the Science Museum is a great way to pass a day.
 Heck, even if you’re kid-free, it’s still a fun place to be.
-There’s a mummy, a really big dinosaur and tons of interactive experiments.
+There’s a mummy, a really big dinosaur, and tons of interactive experiments.

 Traveling national exhibits routinely make their way through its galleries.
 Plus, the Omni Theater features a monster wrap-around screen that will make you feel like you’re rising and falling with the showing of any film.

 Minnesota Museum of American Art

 The Minnesota Museum of American Art got its start as a teaching museum.
 While it no longer considers education its primary focus, it hasn’t lost its desire to teach others about the art and offers a variety of workshops.
 Rotating exhibits are what’s on display and the themes tend to focus on region artists working in contemporary times or the more recent past.

 The Ordway Center for the Performing Arts is home to the Minnesota Opera and the St. Paul Chamber Orchestra, but it also hosts touring musicals and regional acts.
 Come early and take a stroll through the adjacent Rice Park, which is surrounded by spectacular, historic buildings including the James J. Hill Reference Library, the Landmark Center, and the gracious St. Paul Hotel.

 The official convention and visitors association of Minneapolis offers tips and advice for travelers.

 A local, alternative newspaper, City Pages tracks all sorts of events across town.